DNA teleportation

-DNA teleportation is a claim that DNA produces electromagnetic signals (EMS), measurable when highly diluted in water.
-This signal can allegedly be recorded, transmitted electronically, and re-emitted on another distant pure water sample, where DNA can replicate through polymerase chain reaction despite the absence of the original DNA in the new water sample.
+DNA teleportation is a pseudoscientific claim which suggests that DNA can produce electromagnetic signals (EMS) that are measurable when highly diluted in water.
+The claim suggests these signals can allegedly be recorded, transmitted electronically and re-emitted on another distant pure water sample, where the DNA can replicate through polymerase chain reaction, despite the absence of the original DNA in the new water sample.
 The idea was introduced by the Nobel laureate Luc Montagnier in 2009.
-It is similar in principle to water memory, a concept popularised by Jacques Benveniste in 1988.
+It is similar in principle to water memory, a similar pseudoscientific claim popularised by Jacques Benveniste in 1988.

-No independent research has been conducted to support the claim and, to this day, there is no plausible scientific mechanism by which it might work.
+No independent research has been conducted to support the claim and to this day, there is no known or plausible scientific mechanism by which it might work.

 Electromagnetic signals from DNA

 Bacterial DNA

 In 2009, Montagnier and his collaborators published a paper titled "Electromagnetic signals are produced by aqueous nanostructures derived from bacterial DNA sequences" in which they reported that bacterial DNA can produce an electromagnetic signal (EMS) that is transferred through the cell culture medium.
 In a medium of T lymphocytes (a type of white blood cell), they cultured bacterial DNA from Mycoplasma pirum and Escherichia coli.
 After filtering to remove all the bacteria, polymerase chain reaction was performed, which demonstrated the absence of remaining DNA.
 The solution was then incubated for two or three weeks, after which the presence of bacterial DNA was again detected.
 After serial dilution, they tested for electromagnetic radiation using a Fourier analysis technique developed by Jacques Benveniste and his team in 1996.
 They detected electromagnetic frequencies only at high dilutions, ranging from 10−5 to 10−12.